This post may contain affiliate links. Please read our disclosure policy.

 Creamy Mushroom Pasta

 This creamy mushroom pasta recipe makes a delicious meatless weeknight dinner!
-Ready in about 30 minutes.
+It's ready in about 30 minutes for an easy yet elegant and satisfying meal.

 Prep: 10 minutes